brewaa/stellar-checkout/README.md

 More examples can be found in the wiki.
 [View Examples](https://github.com/brewaa/stellar-checkout/wiki/Examples)

 ## Disclaimer
-StellarCheckout is not affiliated nor endorsed by the Stellar Development Foundation.
+StellarCheckout is not affiliated with nor endorsed by the Stellar Development Foundation.
 StellarCheckout is an independant open source contribution to the Stellar Build Challenge.

 ## Tip Jar